Upcoming 2023 Events

 2023 Speaker Series | Freer Home @ 6:30 p.m.

 Our 2023 Speaker Series includes the following speakers:

-- Thursday, January 26, 2023: Ken Hammontree will speak on Johnny Appleseed
+- Thursday, January 26, 2023: Ken Hammontree portrayed Johnny Appleseed

-- Thursday, February 23, 2023: Dave Roepke will speak on the Hayesville Opera House
+- Thursday, February 23, 2023: Dave Roepke spoke on the Hayesville Opera House

 - Thursday, March 23, 2023: Jack Colvin and Melissa Meeker will speak on the Freer Juvenile Detention Center

 - Thursday, April 27, 2023: Jennifer Marquette will speak on the History of the Freer Children's Home

 Trivia @ Ohio Fire | First Tuesday of the month @ 6 p.m.

 Tuesday nights just became a whole lot better in Ashland, Ohio!